Table of contents

 Your email subject line should be relevant to the content contained in the email.
 When a discussion begins, the subject line should never say, “Hey.”
 This is just too vague, and non-urgent.
 So, always state the topic of your message in the subject line.

-For example, say you want to send an email to someone with whom you spoke on LinkedIn, a subject line which says, ‘Continuing our conversation on LinkedIn’ will serve you better than a ‘Hey’ or ‘Hello’.
+For example, say you want to send an email to someone with whom you spoke through a LinkedIn message, a subject line which says, ‘Continuing our conversation on LinkedIn’ will serve you better than a ‘Hey’ or ‘Hello’.

 As the discussion moves forward, it’s common for the subject line to be, “RE: X Discussion.”
 This is fine, as long as your conversation hasn’t moved on to another topic.
 As an email thread moves to new topics of discussion, your subject line should change too – it must always be relevant.

 2. Not personalizing your greeting

 An email is effective when it looks purposeful.
 It looks purposeful when you know whom you are contacting, which is why the best subject lines for cold emails are personalized.
 An email without a personalized greeting could have been meant for just about anyone and this is never impressive.

 For instance, let’s say you are cold emailing a company for a business opportunity.
 Don’t say, ‘Hi folks’, instead, do your research and find out who the head is, verify their email ID, and address them directly by mentioning their name in the greeting.

 Also, even when you are sending additional emails to the same person, make sure to continue personalizing the greeting.
 Yes, the first recipient of your email knows who you’re addressing so, it may seem redundant to use their name in each message.
 But, it’s not.